DragonBlame/tpf-dragons-edition/WABBAJACK.md

 ## Installation

 If you haven't installed Wabbajack yet, grab its latest release from [here](https://github.com/wabbajack-tools/wabbajack/releases), make a folder inside the root of the drive like _C:\Wabbajack_ and place the `Wabbajack.exe` file inside it.
-Again this file must not be in the Windows related folders
+This file must not be in the Windows related folders
 (_Desktop, Program Files, Downloads, Documents, OneDrive_ etc.).

 The downloading and installation process can take a very long time, it depends on your system's specifications and on your internet's speed.